MeksU/RentCar-Android-App/README.md

 ﻿# RentCar - Android App

-Creating app for Android in Kotlin
+Creating app for Android in Kotlin using RentCar Backend from my repo
 <br><br>
 In progress...
 <br><br>